Imperialism: Canada

 In Canada, the "imperialism" (and the related term "colonialism") has had a variety of contradictory meanings since the 19th century.
-In the late 19th and early 20th, to be an "imperialist" meant thinking of Canada as a part of the British nation not not a separate nation.
+In the late 19th and early 20th, to be an "imperialist" meant thinking of Canada as a part of the British nation not a separate nation.
 The older words for the same concepts were "loyalism" or "unionism", which continued to be used as well.
-In mid-twentieth Canada, the world "imperialism" and "colonialism" were used in English Canadian discourse to instead portray Canada as a victim of economic and cultural penetration by the United States.
-In twentieth century French-Canadian discourse the "imperialists" were all the Anlgo-Saxon countries including Canada who were oppressing French-speakers and the province of Quebec.
+In mid-twentieth century Canada, the words "imperialism" and "colonialism" were used in English Canadian discourse to instead portray Canada as a victim of economic and cultural penetration by the United States.
+In twentieth century French-Canadian discourse the "imperialists" were all the Anglo-Saxon countries including Canada who were oppressing French-speakers and the province of Quebec.
 By the early 21st century, "colonialism" was used to highlight supposed anti-indigenous attitudes and actions of Canada inherited from the British period.

 China

-China was one of the world's oldest empires.
+China was home to some of the world's oldest empires.
 Due to its long history of imperialist expansion, China has been seen by its neighboring countries as a threat due to its large population, giant economy, large military force as well as its territorial evolution throughout history.
 Starting with the unification of China under the Qin dynasty, later Chinese dynasties continued to follow its form of expansions.

 The most successful Chinese imperial dynasties in terms of territorial expansion were the Han, Tang, Yuan, and Qing dynasties.